jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 So now there’s not only static symbols, but globality static symbols, which can be members of ancestors at any depth inside the globality.
 Only globality static members (including system procedures) can be called when a globality is not created.

 Sub globality’s type creates are also called on module load.
-If you don’t define globality type create of syb globalities, then nothing is called ofcouse.
+If you don’t define globality type create of syb globalities, then nothing is called ofc ouse.
 Only if you choose to have a globality with globally static data, their globality type create procedure is called.

 Sub globality’s type creates are also called on module load.
 Sub globality type creates are called in the super globality type create.
 In a globality type, Type Create procedures that are declared Globally Static of object symbols are called when the the globality type is created.